 If you were seen by one of our providers, a note can be provided verifying that you were seen.
 It is up to the discretion of your professor if this would be an excused absence.

-The Health Insurance Waiver Instructions provide guidance on how to either elect coverage or waive the student health insurance plan as part of your MSUB registration process.
+These instructions provide guidance on how to either elect coverage or waive the student health insurance plan as part of your MSUB registration process.

 How to Waive Student Health Insurance Charges

 Go To: msubillings.edu

 Go To: Students Services

 Select a Term:

 This is what you should see: